 Gum grafting improves oral health and enhances smile aesthetics.
 Restoring lost gum tissue protects exposed tooth roots and reduces sensitivity.
 Strengthening gum support stabilizes teeth and lowers the risk of further recession.

-This procedure also prevents future complications.
-Addressing gum recession early improves long-term oral health and maintains a confident smile.
+This procedure also helps prevent future complications.
+Addressing gum recession early supports long-term oral health and a confident smile.

 Seeking Treatment for Gum Recession

-Addressing gum recession quickly prevents more extensive dental procedures.
+Addressing gum recession quickly can prevent more extensive dental procedures.
 Regular dental checkups and proper oral hygiene play an important role in preserving gum health.
 Receding gums require professional attention to determine the best course of action.
+If you are noticing early changes, our guide to gum recession causes and treatment options covers what to expect before grafting becomes necessary.

-At Dr. Peter Hazim’s practice, our team includes Dr. Nai-wen Chang, our Periodontist who specializes in treating gum recession.
-We offer services in multiple languages to ensure clear communication for all patients.
+At Dr. Peter Hazim’s practice, our full team, including Peter F. Hazim, DDS and Dr. Nai-wen Chang, our periodontist, focuses on treating gum recession and related conditions.
+We offer services in multiple languages to ensure clear communication for all patients, and support daily oral hygiene routines that help protect your results after treatment.
 Gum grafting provides long-lasting benefits, restoring both function and appearance.
-Contact Peter F. Hazim, DDS at 945-298-0143 or use our contact form to schedule a consultation.
+Use our contact form to schedule a consultation.